This article was last updated by on

 Although perennial, Fuchsia can also behave as an annual in colder areas with long winters.

-These bell-shaped flowers consist of four smaller purple petals in the center, surrounded by four longer red petals on the outside.
+These bell-shaped flowers consist of 4 smaller purple petals in the center, surrounded by 4 longer red petals.

 The plant bears opposite leaves set out in whorls, lens-shaped, and sometimes brace serration along the margins.

-They start blooming from summer until fall, but you can extend this by regularly fertilizing the plants.
+They bloom from summer until fall in zones 6-7, but you can extend this by regularly fertilizing the plants.

 Native Americans used Fuchsia roots to dye wool, while The Maori took the Fuchsia pollen for makeup.

-Unlike any other bell-shaped flowers, Snakeshead Fritillary has unique checkered flowers, so sometimes, it is also called the “chess flower.”
+Unlike any other bell-shaped flowers, Snakeshead Fritillary has unique checkered blooms, so sometimes, it is also called the “chess flower.”

-Chess flowers come in different color blends, from pink and purple to burgundy and white, and form a distinct nodding posture pointing downwards.
+Chess flowers range from pink and purple to burgundy and white, forming a distinct drooping posture.

 These flowers resemble the leaves of lily plants having narrow edges, grass-like and green, and arranged in wide spacing in the stem.